-Those of us who were punk rockers at some point in the 70s or 80s now feel old as fuck, clutching onto last ditch straws and first canes; our old hearts and puffy eyes trapped in middle aged, vice-tainted bodies, our tattoos gone to gray blobs, the safety pin holes in our ears and cheeks long scarred over, our livers shot from Hep-C and whiskey.
-But hey hey hey!
-In the words of this kid who sang for Black Flag before Rollins came along, below left...
+Those of us who were punk rockers at some point in the 70s or 80s now feel old as fuck, clutching onto last ditch coke straws and first canes; our weary eyes are trapped within withered faces atop middle-aged, vice-tainted bodies, our tattoos gone to gray, the safety pin holes in our ears and cheeks long scarred over, livers shot are from Hep-C and whiskey, but hey hey hey! as the kid who sang for Black Flag (before Rollins - below left) would snarl...

 |Darby, sings into 'the mic'|

 Naturally when disparaging the citizens on display in this film I don't mean the artists from band X. To call them the most charismatic of the cast is to damage the word 'charisma' through comparison.
 Let's stay they are only the ones you'd want to rescue if the club was burning down.
-As for the rest, Slash writer Kickboy is the most coherent and 'forward-to-Goth', and Darby of the Germs the most long-range offensive.
-Just seeing his inward-bridging townie teeth near a plate of eggs is enough to send me windmilling out of the room in concentric spewing arcs.
-Perhaps fascinated by his sheer loathsome mania, Spheeris gives us what feels like six hours of a Germs show in what looks like a parent's basement where the carpet was first laid during a flood: the whole vibe seems to slow into a druggy time warp as Darby crawls atop speaker cabinets and crowds like Harpo Marx in the stateroom scene of NIGHT AT THE OPERA, his vocals dragging behind the 'rhythm' of the band like Angel behind the Generalissimo's automobile in THE WILD BUNCH.
+As for the rest, Slash writer Kickboy is the most coherent and 'forward-to-Goth', and Darby of the Germs the most long-range offensive (just seeing his inward-twisting townie teeth near a plate of eggs is enough to send me windmilling out of the room in concentric spewing arcs).
+Perhaps fascinated by his sheer loathsome mania, Spheeris gives us what feels like six hours of a Germs show in what looks like a parent's basement where the carpet was has been subjected to at least one flood: the whole vibe seems to slow into a druggy time warp as Darby crawls atop speaker cabinets like Harpo Marx in the stateroom scene of NIGHT AT THE OPERA, his vocals dragging behind the 'rhythm' of the band like Angel behind the Generalissimo's automobile in THE WILD BUNCH.
 Too many film references?
 Jon Doe wouldn't think so.
 He references PERFORMANCE and GIMME SHELTER after a tussle breaks out in the similarly orange carpeted basement of Club 88.
 You think he gives a shit about how bad that carpet smells?
 If it does, he keeps it to himself.
 He's such a trouper.
 Even his teeth are straight, just like a real gentlemen.